eove/orca/docs/workflow/offline_vault_ceremony.md

 The script will create a tar archive of the data in the `VAULT_WRITABLE` partition.

 The value *C<sub>vault</sub>* is displayed on the *ephemeral vault*'s terminal, together with its graphical representation as a QR code.
 It is a checksum over the vault private data folder.\
 All 👥`team members` should keep a copy of this *C<sub>vault</sub>* value.
-It will be used to verify that the backup was not altered when extracted from the USB key.
+It will be used to verify that the backup was not altered when extracted from the USB stick.

 You can now shutdown the vault:
 <table width=100% style="border:2px solid red;"><td style="padding:0;">